 The heart valve can also be repaired by other procedures such as percutaneous billon valvuloplasty.
 A new surgical procedure is transcatheter aortic valve replacement (TAVR).

 Heart Valve Disease Complications

-As one of the most difficult diseases, heart valve disease has some complications.
-All the complication are here:
+As one of the most challenging diseases, heart valve disease has some complications.
+All the complications are here:

 - Heart Failure

 - Blood Clots